 Marshmallow Long Drive: What It Is, How to Win

 Yes, the Marshmallow Long Drive Contest is a real thing.
-Its various names includes marshmallow contest, marshmallow challenge, marshmallow long drive, longest marshmallow drive or just longest marshmallow.
+Its various names include marshmallow contest, marshmallow challenge, marshmallow long drive, longest marshmallow drive or just longest marshmallow.
 And a Marshmallow Long Drive is exactly the same as the standard long-drive contest.
 Except, you know, for the marshmallow.

 Organizers of a charity tournament will, if there's a marshmallow contest, designate one hole on the golf course as "the marshmallow hole."
 When you and your group of golfers arrive at that teeing ground, you'll have the option to buy a marshmallow if you want to take a swing at the contest prize (usually something like a free driver or a couple free rounds of golf).